-While there was something of an honor code to Street Fighter, which would never allow you to kick a fighter when they’re down, MK relished the opportunity to have you humiliate your opponent every chance you got.
-Hence the Fatality—a free but entirely optional move at the end of a fight where you could flout your victory over a fallen foe by ripping out their spine or popping their skull with an electric current.
+While there was something of an honor code to Street Fighter, which would never allow you to kick a fighter when he was down, MK relished the opportunity to have you humiliate your opponent every chance you got.
+Hence the Fatality—a free but entirely optional move at the end of a fight where you could flout your victory over a fallen foe by ripping out his spine or popping his skull with an electric current.
 It was more than a touch immature, but the unashamed brutality, coupled with the somewhat realistic character models, is what made MK unique and, for the time, shocking.

 A year after Mortal Kombat launched in arcades, it was ported to two home consoles—the Sega Genesis and the Super Nintendo, as well as two handheld devices—Sega’s Game Gear and Nintendo’s Game Boy.
 In the time between coin-op launch and home availability, however, MK had begun to gather a bit of a reputation.
 It had sat, unhindered, in darkened arcades where anyone with a bit of spare change could have a go, but as its popularity increased parents began to take an interest in what their children were playing, and were understandably concerned when they learned that sweet, innocent little Timmy had been using Kano to rip the still-beating heart from his playground rival’s on-screen avatar.

 So, following widely publicized outcry that saw US senators Joseph Lieberman and Herb Kohl make all sorts of silly and spurious claims about the dangers that games like Mortal Kombat and the frankly awful Night Trap posed to the public, a positive conclusion to the whole saga was the creation of the Entertainment Software Rating Board, or ESRB.
 Games were no longer the preserve of children, and would now receive content-appropriate age ratings marking them as such, just like R-rated films and music.